 Irritable bowel syndrome (IBS or spastic colon) is a diagnosis of exclusion.
 It is a functional bowel disorder characterized by chronic abdominal pain, discomfort, bloating, and alteration of bowel habits in the absence of any detectable organic cause.
 In some cases, the symptoms are relieved by bowel movements.
 Diarrhea or constipation may predominate, or they may alternate (classified as IBS-D, IBS-C or IBS-A, respectively).
 IBS may begin after an infection (post-infectious, IBS-PI), a stressful life event, or onset of maturity without any other medical indicators.

 It is interesting that many of the symptoms of IBS are identical to Crohn’s and Colitis.
-Was this a miss diagnosis or simply, my body was generally capable of keeping my Crohn’s in check – however, many of the “typical” symptoms persisted.
-At the same time, I was never prescribed a colonoscopy to truly see what was going on within my colon or upper GI tract.
+Was this a missed diagnosis or simply, my body was generally capable of keeping my Crohn’s in check – however, many of the “typical” symptoms persisted.
+At the same time, I have never been prescribed a colonoscopy to truly see what was going on within my colon or upper GI tract.

 Shortly after University, I went through a second round of tests following an occurrence of pancreatitis.
 I was out of town at the time at time of the infection and was referred to my local hospital for follow up.
 The gastroenteritis that performed scopes on both my upper (stomach) and lower (colon and small intestine aka colonoscopy) gastrointestinal tract had an even more cryptic diagnosis — literally suggesting that it was all in my head and even mimed circular movements on the side of my head.
 Honestly, a great vote of confidence in how I was feeling.
 Maybe these nausea and loose stool feelings are my normal, or everyone’s normal?
 That was until the car accident.